-The Be A Light Scholarship is a special fund to help those with incredible potential but limited budgets, and for those who have important lived experience to contribute to community change, to attend Tamarack learning events.
+The Be A Light is a special fund created to help those with incredible potential but limited budgets, and for those who have important lived experience to contribute and support leadership in community change.
 Everyone deserves to benefit from new knowledge and ideas.
 Help grow this scholarship fund and make a difference.
 Share learning and change the world!

 Why is this so important?

 Some people are financially unable to attend learning events.
 They’re unable to contribute their perspective.
 Yet it is vital for as many voices as possible to be heard in the conversation – that’s how we all achieve a richer, fuller understanding.
 Please give the gift of learning that changes everything.

 "Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 As we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others."